 German Student Visa Cost

-The German student visa is essentially the long-term stay visa (90+ days) or the D visa.
-The application fee for the D visa for adults is 75 EUR or INR 6,521.
+The German student visa is essentially a long-term stay visa (90+ days) or the D visa.
+The application fee for an adult D visa is 75 EUR or INR 6,521.
 The visa fees should be paid at the end of the visa appointment.
-It is also important to note that it is a non-refundable fee, which means the amount will not be refunded even if the visa application gets rejected.
+It is also important to note that it is a non-refundable, which means the amount will not be refunded even if the visa application gets rejected.

 Block Account Cost